-Layout of the test circuit was done by creating an instance of the driver and an instance of the receiver (which is a simple inverter).
+Layout of the test circuit was done by creating an instance of the driver and an instance of the receiver.
 The output of the driver is connected to the input of the receiver via the substrate layers.
-Metal 3 at the output of the driver is laid out in such a way such that it overlaps mcm4 layer (a SHOCC top pad layer).
-From there, the signal is passed through to mcm3 (which is the Y Plane on the substrate) via the contact, mcmV4.
-The signal is then passed on to mcm2 (which is the X Plane on the substrate) via the contact layer mcmV3.
+Metal 3 at the output of the driver is laid out in such a way such that it overlaps mcm4 layer (an SHOCC top pad layer).
+From there, the signal is passed through to mcm3 (which is the Y plane on the substrate) via the contact, mcmV4.
+The signal is then passed on to mcm2 (which is the X plane on the substrate) via the contact layer mcmV3.
 The signal is then brought back to mcm3 from where it is connected to mcm4 and back to metal 3 to the input of the inverter.
+Fig. 3 shows the layout of the driver-receiver circuit.

 Once the circuit has been laid out using Cadence, we checked the validity of the design by running DRC.
-The rules for DRC that have been implemented in this project are from MicroModule Systems MCM-D Technology Kit [6].
-The kit is provided to support the multi-chip module (MCM) designer to accurately develop an MCM design.
+The rules for DRC that have been implemented in this project are from Micro-Module Systems MCM-D Technology Kit [5].
+The kit is provided to support the MCM designer to accurately develop an MCM design.

 For extracting the substrate layers and the solder bumps, HSPICE models were created for the X and Y metal layers modeled as U element transmission lines.
-The bumps were replaced by a RLC subcircuit.
-The extracted circuit is shown in fig. 1.
-Once we have extracted the Driver - Inverter circuit, we can obtain the HSPICE netlist of the extracted view using Analog Circuit Design Environment and choosing HSPICE as the simulator.
-Layout Versus Schematic program compares the obtained netlist from the extracted view of the layout with the netlist from the schematic that has been drawn that represents the layout (which can be drawn by the designer or can be provided).
+The bumps were replaced by an RLC subcircuit.
+The extracted circuit is shown in Fig. 4.

+Once we have extracted the driver-inverter circuit, we can obtain the HSPICE netlist of the extracted view using Analog Circuit Design Environment and choosing HSPICE as the simulator.
+Layout versus schematic program compares the obtained netlist from the extracted view of the layout with the netlist from the schematic that has been drawn that represents the layout (which can be drawn by the designer or can be provided).